CodincBe/phpEnum/README.md

 }
 ```

 It is supported to call the constant as a method without added overhead.
-In case you do desire autocompletion benefits
-you can still define the public static methods yourself and call load on the Enum.
+In case you do desire the benefits of autocompletion, or desire to protect your constants, you can still define the public static methods yourself and call load on the Enum.

 ```$xslt